1o2k3b/1o2k3b.github.io/README.md

 # 1o2k3b.github.io
-this is my first git portfolio to display coding accomplishments
+this is my first git portfolio to display coding accomplishments.
+In here I will display several projects spanning several years.